 The end goal is a selection of healthy eggs that will help dreams come true for those coping with the inability to have a family of their own.
 We also want to make sure that our egg donors can take charge of their own health.
 All of this takes a certain level of maturity and responsibility.
 In our experience, 19 is the minimum age that can consistently take on the challenges and commitments of being an egg donor.

 Age Matters with Women’s Eggs

-At the other end of the spectrum, you might think that 31 is a bit young for maximum age.
+At the other end of the spectrum, you might think that 30 is a bit young for maximum age for new donors accepted to the Fairfax EggBank donor program.
 After all, don’t women over that age have children every day?

 IVF with donor eggs is an expensive treatment.
 It often comes after an emotionally draining journey through years of other fertility treatments.
 To have better odds of IVF success, a couple may need to fertilize and implant many eggs.
 As an egg bank, our job is to make sure that those who receive our donor eggs are getting the best eggs possible.
 We also have to make sure that they receive a certain number (or a cohort) of healthy eggs from the same donor.
 So medically speaking, age does matter when it comes to a woman’s eggs.
 Our goal is to provide our patients with the high quality and quantity of eggs, to ensure their success with IVF, so we take all of these factors into account.